cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 <HighlightBox type="reading">

-For advanced readers, more on capabilities can be found in the [ibc-go docs](https://ibc.cosmos.network/main/ibc/overview.html#capabilities) or in the [ADR on the Dynamic Capability Store](https://github.com/cosmos/cosmos-sdk/blob/6aaf83c894e917836a047b0399dd70a95fd2710d/docs/architecture/adr-003-dynamic-capability-store.md).
+For advanced readers, more on capabilities can be found in the [ibc-go docs](https://ibc.cosmos.network/main/ibc/overview.html#capabilities) or the [ADR on the Dynamic Capability Store](https://github.com/cosmos/cosmos-sdk/blob/6aaf83c894e917836a047b0399dd70a95fd2710d/docs/architecture/adr-003-dynamic-capability-store.md).

 </HighlightBox>